Martis467/WebServices/Antras/README.md

-###To run the app run the following command
+###To run/close the app run the following command
-docker-compose up --build -d
+./run.sh - to run the application
+./close.sh - stop the application

-#Web service API documentation
+# Web service API documentation

 ## Usage